tl0x/FerdieClient/README.md

 FerdieClient

 Want the jar file?
-Build it yourself.
-Go to the project directory using command line and do the command gradlew build

-find in builds/libs

-1.16.5 fabric, too lazy to update
+You can either build it yourself or go to the "build" folder.

+Additionally, if you want the 1.18 version, go to the 1.18 branch.
+First stable build of 1.18 coming soon.